Data Risk Management: Framework, Assessment & Strategies

 Detection without response is just expensive alerting.
 Before choosing a platform, define:

-Account takeover attacks succeed because most organizations only defend half the attack chain.
+Account takeover attacks succeed because most companies only defend half the attack chain.
 They deploy behavioral analytics and bot protection.
-They enable MFA.
+They add MFA.
 These runtime detection tools catch attacks in progress.
 But they miss the upstream problem: compromised credentials circulating on the dark web before attackers ever use them.

 Upstream prevention: Credential intelligence that detects compromised passwords in infostealer logs and dark web marketplaces.
-When you find exposed credentials early, you reset them before exploitation.
+When you find exposed credentials early, you reset them before anyone uses them.

 Runtime detection: Behavioral analytics and bot protection that catch attacks in progress.
 Strong authentication adds friction.
 These tools are your safety net when prevention fails.

-Most organizations need multiple solutions working together.
-Start with credential intelligence to close the visibility gap, then layer in runtime detection based on your specific risk profile.
+Most security teams need multiple account takeover solutions working together.
+The strongest defense combines upstream credential intelligence with runtime detection.
+Start with credential monitoring, then layer in behavioral analytics based on your specific risk profile.

 Ready to see what credentials your organization has already exposed?
-Check your exposure to understand your current risk and prioritize your ATO defense strategy.
+Check your exposure now.

-Combine proactive credential monitoring with runtime behavioral analytics.
+Combine credential monitoring with runtime behavioral analytics.
 Credential monitoring detects compromised passwords before attackers use them.
-Behavioral analytics flags suspicious login patterns like impossible travel or unusual access times.
+Behavioral analytics flags suspicious login patterns like impossible travel and unusual access times.
 Together, they cover both prevention and detection.

-Warning signs include impossible travel (logins from distant locations within short timeframes), multiple failed authentication attempts followed by success, unexpected MFA requests, account setting changes, and unusual data access patterns.
+Warning signs include impossible travel (logins from distant locations within short timeframes) and multiple failed authentication attempts followed by a success.
+Also watch for unexpected MFA requests and unusual data access patterns during active sessions.

-ATO can lead to financial fraud, data theft, business email compromise, ransomware deployment, and lateral movement through networks.
+ATO can lead to financial fraud and data theft.
+Attackers also use compromised accounts for business email compromise and lateral movement through your network.
 The average credential-based breach costs $4.67M and takes 186 days to identify, according to IBM’s 2025 Cost of a Data Breach Report.

 Infostealer malware is now the primary source of exploitable credentials.
 Infostealers capture saved passwords and session tokens from infected devices.
 These credentials give attackers immediate access that often bypasses MFA entirely.

-Credential monitoring detects when your organization’s passwords appear in breaches and dark web marketplaces before attackers can use them.
-This lets you reset compromised passwords proactively, turning potential breaches into routine security hygiene.
+Credential monitoring detects when your passwords appear in breaches and dark web marketplaces.
+When it finds exposed credentials, you can force password resets early, turning potential breaches into routine security hygiene.